phpmyadmin/phpmyadmin/doc/glossary.rst

       .. seealso:: <https://en.wikipedia.org/wiki/Host>

     hostname
-      the unique name by which a network attached device is known on a network.
+      the unique name by which a network-attached device is known on a network.

       .. seealso:: <https://en.wikipedia.org/wiki/Hostname>